lenymo/glennmccomb-com/content/articles/rust-survival-tips-for-beginners.md

 ### Animals

 Killing animals is tricky because the majority of them will either run away faster than you can chase them or attack you back with often fatal consequences.
 Even boars can kill you if all you have is your rock.
-If you manage to kill an animal, for maximum yield, butcher it with a [bone knife](rust bone knife) for 30 bone fragments.
+If you manage to kill an animal, for maximum yield, butcher it with a [bone knife](http://rust.wikia.com/wiki/Bone_Knife) which you can craft for 30 bone fragments.

 ### Fishing